kshitijv256/Acehack3/README.md

 ### License

 Our code is licensed under the MIT license.
-All other assets are copyright of Hack the North.
+All other assets are copyright of Acehack.

 ### Cheers